nashcom/nsh-tools/docs/turorial_build_apps_with_openssl.md

 # Tutorial: Compile and Link C/C++ applications with OpenSSL on Linux and MacOS

+This tutorial explains how to compile a C/C++ application on Windows and MacOS with OpenSSL.
+OpenSSL is an essential part of Linux and ships with every Linux distribution.
+The OpenSSL development package containing the link libraries and header files is a separate package.
+It allows to compile and link OpenSSL applications dynamically.
+For statical linking OpenSSL needs to be downloaded and and compiled.
+The following tutorial shows the different options and steps required.

 To compile and link C/C++ applications with OpenSSL, you need a build environment.
 Different Linux distributions require different packets to be installed.
 This tutorial shows how to build OpenSSL applications on different platforms.